 - the country’s access to reliable scientific data and genomic sequencing

-As with all amber list destinations, arrivals to the UK from Spain have to self-isolate for 10 days at home.
-You must take a pre-departure Covid test in Spain and another PCR test on days two and eight.
+As with all amber list destinations, arrivals to the UK from Spain have to self-isolate for 10 days at home – unless you have been fully vaccinated in the UK or under the UK vaccine programme overseas.
+If not, you must take a pre-departure Covid test in Spain and another PCR test on days two and eight.
 You have the option to ‘test to release’, ending self-isolation early on day five by purchasing an extra Covid test.

 Arriving in Spain from the UK is simple.
 You don’t need a negative test result or proof of vaccination to enter the country, unless you have been to one of Spain’s risk countries in the past 14 days.
 The only thing you need to do, up to 48 hours before travelling to Spain, is complete and sign a Health Control Form.

 Flights to Spain have become much more frequent since the country opened its borders to tourists, despite the fact that it’s still on the UK government’s amber list.
 You can fly to Spain with British Airways, easyJet, Iberia, Jet2, Norwegian Air, Ryanair, TUI and more.